3mdeb/news-and-ideas/blog/content/post/2021-09-09-amd-milan-osf.md

 > When AMD gets to server chips, they should engage since there’s probably
 > overlap through FSP

+> AMD: Apparently Zen scales up and down so the Zen mobile code might be
+> reusable for server stuff (multi-socket might take some work)

 However, in this blog post I will describe the real current situation.

 ## OSF on AMD Milan